 Can it really be time for Valentine's Day?
 I'm still putting away my December decorations, but that hasn't stopped me from dreaming up projects for the next holiday.
-Instead of going the traditional route with hearts, roses, and bows, I did a fun take on Cupid's arrow.
+Instead of going the traditional route with hearts, roses, and bows, I did a fun take on a Cupid's arrow craft.

 - Dowels (sticks, paper straws, or chopsticks)

 - A hot glue gun